cebotari1999/parking_senzor/README.md

 - Resistors 100Ohm;

 This project contain a ultrasonic sensor to detect objects and to calculate the distance between object and senzor.
-After the distance is calculated, the buzzer emite a sound.
+After the distance is calculated, the buzzer makes a sound.
 The frequency of sounds grow when the distance decreases.
 The LCD display the distance.

 Demo in tinkercad:
 https://www.tinkercad.com/things/3MG4Hc0YR5v-senzor-de-parcare/editel